Boddie-Noell’s commitment to friendly service and great-tasting food dates back to the 1960’s.

 Despite our growth and expansion over six decades throughout the Carolinas, Virginia, and Kentucky, BNE has maintained a close-knit family culture in which every individual is treated with dignity and respect.

-Today, Boddie-Noell Enterprises operates nearly 350 Hardee’s restaurants and is the popular brand’s largest franchisee.
-Our business also includes BNE Land & Development, the company’s commercial land ventures and resort property development; Rose Hill, the Boddie family’s unique site for weddings and other events; Rose Hill Farm, a splendid working farm with more than 200 head of cattle, a skeet range and farming community; and an additional restaurant concept, The Highway Diner.
+Today, Boddie-Noell Enterprises operates some 335 Hardee’s restaurants and is the popular brand’s largest franchisee.
+Our business also includes BNE Land & Development, the company’s commercial land ventures and resort property development; Rose Hill, the Boddie family’s unique site for weddings and other events; Rose Hill Farm, a splendid working farm with more than 200 head of cattle, a skeet range and farming community.

 On January 20, Boddie-Noell opens its first Hardee’s franchise in Fayetteville, NC from 6 p.m. to 12:15 a.m.
 Total day’s sales: $178.42.